1. Example Gallery¶

 File: examples/IOL_target_imaging.py

 Simulation of an Alcon IQ intraocular lens (IOL) in the Arizona Eye Model.
 An ETDRS chart is rendered for three different viewing distances.
 You can change distance, angle, pupil and image parameters from within the script.
+For more details, see the publication:

 1.14.
 Keratoconus¶